Eisenmonoxid/S6Patcher/README.md

 - Can place, select and move all possible entity types (Careful, some may crash).
 - Can apply all texture types from all climate zones (and some hidden ones too).
 - Can open map files that have been protected with the "S6Tools".
-- Can set the Large Address Aware Flag for more usable memory.
+- Can set the Large Address Aware Flag for more usable virtual memory.
 ```
 ---
 ## Tech
 - The S6Patcher modifies bytes in the game/editor executable.
 A backup of the executable is created beforehand and can be restored from the application.
-- A new folder `Script` in `<Documents>\THE SETTLERS - Rise of an Empire\` and three precompiled lua script files `"UserScriptGlobal.lua"`, `"UserScriptLocal.lua"` and `"EMXBinData.s6patcher"` in said folder are created.
+- A new folder `Script` in `<Documents>\THE SETTLERS - Rise of an Empire\` and three lua script files `"UserScriptGlobal.lua"`, `"UserScriptLocal.lua"` and `"EMXBinData.s6patcher"` in said folder are created.
 - The configuration file `<Documents>\THE SETTLERS - Rise of an Empire\Config\Options.ini` is extended with a new section `[S6Patcher]`, where some necessary configuration values are stored.
 - When the option "Activate Modloader" is checked when patching, the application creates a new folder `modloader` in the game installation path where modded files can be stored.